mbitsnbites/leanfloat/LeanFloat-Specification.md

 ## 5. Floating-point exceptions

-Neither floating-point exceptions nor status flags to indicate the occurrence of exceptional conditions are supported.
-Furthermore, no floating-point status register is required to hold state related to floating-point exceptions.
+Neither floating-point exceptions nor status flags to indicate the occurrence of exceptional conditions are supported (e.g. no floating-point status register is required to hold state related to floating-point exceptions).

 Instead, qNaN is returned (and propagated) for invalid operations, and infinity is returned (and propagated) for overflow conditions.